prijatelj/compute_scripts/gpu/index.md

-#CRC CVRL GPU Usage
+# CRC CVRL GPU Usage
 There is no real documentation on how to use the lab's CRC GPUs queues and how to use them without causing problems to others.
 I am storing all of that information here.

-##Xymon Monitor usage of CRC
+## Xymon Monitor usage of CRC
 This requires to be on the Notre Dame VPN or network at least.

 mon.crc.nd.edu

-##Available Gpus
+## Available Gpus
 `gpu@@cvrl_gpu`

-For when needing a more specific gpu specify one of the following , such as needing 12GB of VRAM, use titanxp machine.
+For when needing a more specific gpu specify one of the following, such as needing 12GB of VRAM, use titanxp machine.

 All others than 11